zerotunnelexception/cathook/CONTRIBUTING.md

-## Contributing to Cathook or other Nullworks Projects
+## Contributing to Cathook or other MistakesMultiplied Projects

 ### Prerequisites